slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - three-paths-in-the-tech-industry-founder-executive-or-employee
 - trabalhar de porta aberta vs trabalhar à porta fechada
--
 - Oh, this is an easy one.
 When people say a child is talented they mean he or she is a good learner.
 But a talented adult is a good do-er.
 High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for.
-- Jobs are like clothes.
-There is no "wrong job".
-There are jobs which fit now, and all other jobs.
 - From the point of view of a noob.
 I might be completely wrong: Tech marketability is important WHEN you are below average (my case).
 Otherwise any technology will grant you a job: if you know how to program, all languages are easy to pick.
 In my case, I'm still between React and Vue.
 While I prefer Vue, all jobs ask for React.
 - work smart not harder but hard still.

 3. Always Focus on Delivering More Value than Expected

-For every million people that want to be a successful musician, only one is going to achieve it.
-If you’re going to be that one, you can’t do what everyone else is doing.
-Whatever you do, it’ll be creative, efficient, and effective.
-That’s my definition of resourceful.
-It means making something happen, instead of saying you can’t.
-It means accessing all the people and skills you know, including the ones that take extra effort.
-It usually means doing things for free, but can also mean spending a little money to save a lot of time.
-It means using a shortcut around obstacles, getting in through a back door, bending the rules, and never waiting for permission.
-It means asking for help, but not waiting for help.
-So why do I hate to admit this?
-Because I love how the internet has made it possible for anyone to get successful anywhere.
-I love the idea of living in the middle of nowhere, surrounded by nature, yet being connected to the world.
-But still, when I look at the facts, it’s impossible to deny.
-Actually living in the big city, and being in the middle of where everything is happening, will help your career the most.
-Being elsewhere won’t hurt you, but it won’t help. -- sivers

 finding and winning a great job is a competitive subject. it's not very correlated with luck.